Chapter 12.30

 C. Separate enclosed toilets for males and females, meeting all state and local specifications, conveniently located throughout the grounds, sufficient to provide facilities for the maximum number of people to be assembled at the rate required by Utah state law.
 All portable toilets shall be serviced and pumped out within 48 hours of conclusion or closing of the public assembly;

-D. A sanitary method of disposing of solid waste, in compliance with state and local laws and regulations, sufficient to dispose of the solid waste production of the maximum number of people assembled at the rate of at least two and one-half pounds of solid waste per person per day, together with a plan for holding, collecting and removing all such waste at least once each day of the assembly and sufficient trash cans with tight-fitting lids and personnel to perform the task.
+D. A sanitary method of disposing of solid waste, in compliance with state and local laws and regulations, sufficient to dispose of the solid waste production of the maximum number of people assembled at the rate of at least two and one-half pounds of solid waste per person per day, together with a plan for holding, collecting and removing all such waste at least once each day of the assembly and sufficient trash cans with tight fitting lids and personnel to perform the task.
 The applicant shall ensure that all trash and garbage associated with the assembly, to include trash and garbage that has been placed on property not owned by the applicant, is cleaned up within 24 hours of the termination of the assembly;

 E. The fire chief may modify the number of EMT personnel required by this subsection based on the activities proposed at the assembly described in the license application.
 At events where attendance is expected to exceed 250 persons, a minimum of two physicians or emergency medical technicians (EMTs) licensed to practice in the state of Utah sufficient to provide emergency medical care for the maximum number of people to be assembled at the rate of at least one additional physician or EMT for every 1,500 people, together with an enclosed covered structure where treatment may be rendered, and at least one emergency ambulance available for use at all times;

-G. If the assembly is to continue during hours of darkness, illumination sufficient to light the entire area of the assembly at the rate of a least five foot-candles, but not to illuminate the sky or beyond the boundaries of the enclosed location of the assembly;
+G. If the assembly is to continue during hours of darkness, illumination sufficient to light the entire area of the assembly at the rate of at least five foot-candles, but not to illuminate the sky or beyond the boundaries of the enclosed location of the assembly;

 I. Adequate security personnel for purposes of crowd and traffic control for events with anticipated attendance of over 250 persons.
 Security personnel shall be attired in distinctive dress or security uniforms that clearly differentiate security personnel from the crowd (assembly) and are not permitted to carry weapons.
 Security guards must be either trained staff, duly sworn off-duty police officers (out of uniform) of the state of Utah or private guards licensed in the state of Utah.
 The UCSO may require the use of an adequate number of professional peace officers for traffic control and police protection (public safety), such officers to be provided by the UCSO.
 Security personnel and the UCSO may interrupt any assembly activity at any time in the discretion of sheriff’s personnel, in the event of a life threatening emergency;